 It’s important to understand the basics of inkjet print, but without being seduced by the technology.
-Inkjet is primarily just a print technique that turns images into money.
-Yes, there’s a lot of science, technology and chemistry built-in, but it’s what inkjet does – fast turnaround and economic short runs; print on anything – that’s important.
+Inkjet is primarily just a print method that turns images into money.
+Yes, there’s a lot of science, technology and chemistry built-in, but it’s what inkjet does – fast turnaround and economic short runs; print on anything with great image quality – that’s important.

 Wide format generally refers to printing on media up to 5 meters wide.
 Within this category, printing from 2.4m to 5m width is sometimes called ‘super-wide’ or ‘grand-format’.
 Printers come in two basic formats: roll-fed (PVC for banners, wraps, textiles, etc.) or flatbed (card, board, Perspex, lenticular, glass, wood, metal, rigid PVC and Polystyrene etc.)

 There are significant differences between an offset workflow and an inkjet digital workflow.

 Compared to litho and screen printing, inkjet is a much simpler process.
 In essence, the pre-press stage – including the time and cost of labor and consumables – is eliminated.
 There are no screens or plates to prepare.
 Files go through a RIP in the same way, then the printer works in pretty much the same way as a desktop machine.
 The process is extremely fast to set up, and there’s little delay in moving on to the next job.
 This short turnaround time and back-to-back scheduling means inkjet printers can be running continuously.